renatojmsantos/renatojmsantos/README.md

 📫 How to reach me: renatojmsantos@gmail.com
 -->
-- 🔭 I’m currently working on University of Coimbra
+- 🔭 I’m currently working at University of Coimbra
 - 📫 How to reach me: www.linkedin.com/in/renatojmsantos/

  <div>